 Each household may come once a calendar month.
 Everyone living in the home is considered one household.

 We offer Scholastic Books free, for the children in your family.
-They are for your children to read and enjoy.
+They are for your children to read and to keep.

 Pantry options are based on availability and change daily.

 Wabash County Transit offers free rides to any soup kitchen, pantry, WIC Office and 85 Hope in Wabash County.